 When storing water, it’s crucial to use safe containers meant for long-term storage.
 These containers should be clean, durable, and food-grade, meaning they don’t transfer harmful substances into the water.

-- Commercially Bottled Water: This is the easiest and most straightforward option for water storage.
+- Commercially Bottled Water: This is the most straightforward option for water storage.
 These bottles are usually safe for long-term storage if kept sealed, away from chemicals, and in a cool, dark place.

 - Water Storage Containers: You can find containers specifically designed for long-term water storage, ranging from small, portable containers to large tanks that can hold hundreds of gallons.